codacy/codacy-rubocop/docs/description/Naming_PredicateMethod.md

 Checks that predicate methods end with `?` and non-predicate methods do not.

 The names of predicate methods (methods that return a boolean value) should end in a question mark.
-Methods that don't return a boolean, shouldn't end in a question mark.
+Methods that don't return a boolean shouldn't end in a question mark.

 The cop assesses a predicate method as one that returns boolean values.
 Likewise,